dan-tripp/nvda-add-on-data-ssml/README.md

 ## Developing

-- To build: "Open a command line, change to the folder that has the sconstruct file (usually the root of your add-on development folder) and run the scons command.
+- To build, for distribution: "Open a command line, change to the folder that has the sconstruct file (usually the root of your add-on development folder) and run the scons command.
 The created add-on, if there were no errors, is placed in the current directory." (copied from https://github.com/nvdaaddons/AddonTemplate/blob/master/readme.md)

-- To keep NVDA's copy of this add-on in sync with this repo, I use NVDA's "scratchPad" directory.
-Here are some ways to make that work:
+- For convenience while developing: I use NVDA's "scratchPad" directory, and I keep this repo in sync with the scratchPad directory.
+Here are two options for how to do that:
 	- (A prerequisite is to enable the scratchpad directory.  nvda > preferences > settings > advanced > ... )
 	- option 1: symlink
 		- i.e. in Windows, run a command prompt as administrator, then run something like this: mklink /D "C:\Users\dt\AppData\Roaming\nvda\scratchpad\globalPlugins\data_ssml" "\\wsl.localhost\Ubuntu\root\nvda-add-on-data-ssml\addon\globalPlugins\data_ssml"